jenh/kuznetsov-babi-yar-epub/translators_notes.md

 # Translator's Notes

-I came to this project out of compulsion; found in a used book store after a Wharton phase.
+I came to this project out of compulsion; found in a used book store after a William Wharton phase.
 That the book is out of print and no digital version of such an important work.

 I am not a Russian speaker.
 How I translated it is this: